This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 When it comes to reducing your carbon footprint, even small changes can make a big difference.
 Here are some ways to enjoy candles while still being kind to the environment:

-1. Choose natural materials: Look for candles made from beeswax, soy wax, coconut wax, apricot wax or vegetable-based waxes.
+1. Choose Natural Materials: Look for candles made from beeswax, soy wax, coconut wax, apricot wax or vegetable-based waxes.
 These materials are biodegradable and do not contain harmful chemicals.
 Choosing the right blend of waxes that did not cause damage to the environment and allowed for a superior burning experience was our highest priority when creating La Lueur candles.

 Candles may seem like a small indulgence that stays confined within the walls of our homes, but their impact on the environment and the entire ecosystem is undeniable.
 From the materials used to make them to the pollution they create when burned, candles contribute in significant ways to our carbon footprint.
 By selecting candles made from sustainable materials, burning them sparingly and properly disposing of them, you CAN make a difference.